oddbird/oddleventy/content/blog/2024/zoomies.md

 sub: The three types of browser (and CSS!) magnification
 author: miriam
 date: 2024-07-04
+image:
+  src: blog/2024/zoomies.jpg
+  alt: >
+    A dog zooming by the camera, up-close, body twisted and eyes wide
+    as it circles a grass yard
+  position: top
+summary: >
+  I'm working on an article
+  about fluid typography,
+  and relative units.
+  But instead, I fell down this rabbit hole --
+  _or a cleverly-disguised trap?_ --
+  trying to understand 'zoom' in the browser
+  (not Zoom™️ the software).
+  Since I couldn't find any up-to-date articles on the subject,
+  I thought I should write one.
 tags:
   - Article
   - CSS
   - Layout
 ---

-I'm working on an article
-about fluid typography,
-and relative units --
-but fell down a rabbit hole
-(or a cleverly-disguised trap?) wanting to understand 'zoom' in the browser.
-Since I couldn't find any up-to-date articles on the subject,
-I thought I should write one.
+{% import 'embed.macros.njk' as embed %}
+{% import "quotes.macros.njk" as quotes %}

 In brief:
 there is wide support for